From Unfamiliar to Familiar: Detecting Pre-training Data via Gradient Deviations in Large Language Models: Motivation

 \section{Motivation}

-Inspired by optimization theory~\cite{ruder2016overview, bottou2010large}, we examine how LLMs transition from unfamiliarity to familiarity with data, and how this cognitive shift relates to the dynamic evolution of model parameters during training.
-To evaluate it, we fine-tune LLaMA-7B with LoRA on the unseen split of BookMIA dataset and track LoRA parameter updates over 7 epochs.
-Stage-wise analysis in Figure~\ref{fig:motivation_four_features} reveals the dynamic evolution of gradient features.
+Inspired by optimization theory~\cite{ruder2016overview, bottou2010large}, we investigate how LLMs shift from unfamiliarity to familiarity with data and how this process relates to the dynamics of model parameters during training.
+To this end, we fine-tune LLaMA-7B with LoRA on the unseen split of BookMIA and track LoRA updates over 7 epochs.
+Stage-wise analysis in Figure~\ref{fig:motivation_four_features} shows the evolution of gradient features.
 We observe that models familiar with test data exhibit smaller, sparser, and more stable gradient updates, which motivates our Gradient Deviation Score for membership detection.